barryceelen/wp-post-by-email-links/README.txt

 The plugin filters the post content after a post has been created via the [Post By Email](http://wordpress.org/plugins/post-by-email/) plugin.
 If the post content contains only a URL it automatically assigns the 'link' [post format](http://codex.wordpress.org/Post_Formats) to the post and wraps the URL in a link tag.

-In case the post already has been assigned a post format, eg. by another plugin, the post is ignored.

 = Github =